The Baseball Bunch: Broadcasting

 The Baseball Bunch aired in broadcast syndication, with local stations carrying the original run of the series from the spring of 1981 through the fall of 1985.
-During this time, the series also aired nationally on the basic cable network WTBS and later, in reruns on ESPN.
+During this time, the series also aired nationally on the basic cable network WTBS and, later, in reruns on ESPN.

 Reception

 During its run, The Baseball Bunch was well received by children and adults alike.
 Throughout its five years on the air, the series won multiple Emmy Awards for outstanding achievement in special programming, a gold medal from the International Film and Tape Festival in New York, and an award from Action for Children's Television, as well as receiving an endorsement from the National Education Association.
 In its time, the series also spawned a fan club, (known as The Baseball Bunch "Fun Club"), which young fans of the show could join for a fee of $4.99.
 Members received a "membership certificate", a Baseball Bunch T-shirt and wrist-bands, a full-size color poster of "The Bunch", and The Baseball Bunch "Fun Book", which included color photos and biographies of Bench, Lasorda and the kids, puzzles, sheet music and lyrics for the show's theme song, and a comic strip known as "The Baseball Bunchies".

-In his March 1984 review of the series, The Miami Herald Head Sports Writer, Bob Rubin praised the show, writing "'The Baseball Bunch' is a humorous, marvelously creative blend of entertainment and instruction.
+In his March 1984 review of the series, Miami Herald sports writer Bob Rubin praised the show, writing "'The Baseball Bunch' is a humorous, marvelously creative blend of entertainment and instruction.
 With the glut of dreck that passes for children's programming on the weekends, it's a breath of fresh air.
 And you don't have to be a kid or a baseball fan to enjoy it, either. [...]
 Serving as both participants and pupils is an eight-kid rainbow coalition that represents a typical neighborhood group.
 There are six boys and two girls, ranging in age from 9 to 14."
 Rubin also praised Giannoulas's contribution to the series, writing "The Chicken may be the most gifted physical comic since Curly, Larry and Moe. [...]
 It's a laugh and a lesson, which is SOP (standard operating procedure) on 'The Baseball Bunch'".